ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-gb.md

 - **From the Outlook application for Windows**

 In the Outlook 2016 application, click `File`{.action} in the menu bar at the top of your screen, then `Account Settings`{.action}.
-In the dropdown menu, click again on `Account Settings`{.action}.
+In the drop-down menu, click again on `Account Settings`{.action}.
 In the window that pops up, select the account with the delegated permission, then click `Change`{.action}.

 ![delegation](images/delegation-step4.png){.thumbnail}